wendyverdonk93/docs/content/api/payment_methods/post-order-ideal.md

 __customer__ | object

 The customer's personal information.
 Format: Minimum two characters for the `first_name` and `last_name`.
+We recommend always requiring the customer to provide their full name, instead of initials or abbreviations.

 ----------------
 __locale__ | string

-Displays the correct language and payment methods on the Payment page.
-It also has an influence on sending the set email templates.
-Use the format ab_CD with [ISO 639](https://www.iso.org/iso-639-language-codes.html) language codes and [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) country codes.
+Displays the correct language and payment methods on the payment page, and influences sending email templates.
+Format: ab_CD with [ISO 639 language codes](https://www.iso.org/iso-639-language-codes.html) and [ISO 3166 country codes](https://www.iso.org/iso-3166-country-codes.html).
 Default: nl_NL |

 ----------------

 ### Direct - iDEAL
-Creates a iDEAL [Direct](/developer/api/difference-between-direct-and-redirect) order.
+Creates a iDEAL [direct](/developer/api/difference-between-direct-and-redirect) order.

 In the case of a _Direct_ transaction, the customer has to choose iDEAL and the issuing bank on the checkout page.
 Once selected, they will be directed to the payment page of the issuing bank, thus skipping the MultiSafepay payment page.

-* Direct transaction requires all fields completed properly
+- All fields must be completed correctly.

-* All of the following parameters are required fields.
+- All of the following parameters are required fields.

 **Parameters**